ynaka81/emulambda/README.md

     - Also produces summary report and statistics when given a stream
   - execute your lambda function under a user-supplied IAM Role (Lambda Execution Role)
   - picks up any library present in ``./lib`` directory
+  - Take context from file

 Planned:
   - SQS support (though for now, you can easily pipe AWS CLI output to Emulambda stdin)
   - Kinesis support / emulation
   - An AWS event library, for common integrations with other services
-  - Context support (probably an optional argument to provide context objects in the same way as event objects)

 ## Installation
 1. `git clone` [the Emulambda repo](https://github.com/fugue/emulambda/)